ManimCommunity/manim/docs/source/tutorials/output_and_config.rst

                 │       ├── 3163782288_524160878_1793580042.mp4
                 │       └── partial_movie_file_list.txt
                 └── sections
-                    ├── ElaborateSceneWithSections_0000.mp4
+                    ├── ElaborateSceneWithSections_0000_create-square.mp4
-                    ├── ElaborateSceneWithSections_0001.mp4
+                    ├── ElaborateSceneWithSections_0001_transform-to-circle.mp4
-                    ├── ElaborateSceneWithSections_0002.mp4
+                    ├── ElaborateSceneWithSections_0003_fade-out.mp4
                     └── ElaborateSceneWithSections.json

 As you can see each section receives their own output video in the ``sections`` directory.
-The JSON file in here contains some useful information for each section:
+Section names are normalized into safe filename components, while the original names are retained in the JSON index.
+The JSON file contains some useful information for each section:

 .. code-block:: json